rust-lang/rust/src/doc/book/documentation.md

 can use this to your advantage.
 In this case, documentation comments need to apply to some kind of function, so if I want to show you just a documentation comment, I need to add a little function definition below it.
-At the same time, it's just there to satisfy the compiler, so hiding it makes the example more clear.
+At the same time, it's only there to satisfy the compiler, so hiding it makes the example more clear.
 You can use this technique to explain longer examples in detail, while still preserving the testability of your documentation.